Oceanographer. Born June 30, 1942, Wichita.

 The search turned out to be long and arduous.
 His early research was done in submersibles, but Ballard quickly recognized the hazard and insensibility of this method.
 So in conjunction with the Navy, he created the Argo system.
 This system had robots attached to fiber optic cables, which could prowl the depths safely, while scientists watched real-time images safely from the ships above.

-With the discovery of the Titanic Ballard cemented his place in famedom, but more importantly proved the value of the Argo system.
+After he had located the Titanic, Ballard's fame grew, but, more importantly, he proved the value of the Argo system.
 He went on the use the system to discover other wrecks in the sea such as the Bismarck, sunk in World War II, and the passenger liner Lusitania, sunk by a German torpedo during World War I.

 In 1989 Ballard founded the JASON Project, which was designed to bring the wonders of the natural world into the classroom for students around the world.
 Ballard has received numerous awards both for his contributions for science, as well as to humanity.
 Currently Ballard is President of the Institute for Exploration; Scientist Emeritus at Wood's Hole Oceanographic Institution; and Director of the Institute for Archaeological Oceanography at the University of Rhode Island.
 He continues his research, now searching for history which the sea may be covering.
 Ballard is proud to claim his Kansas roots.